-Other variations of PCR can be achieved by making small alterations to the PCR protocol and/or the components of the PCR.
-Some of the most common types of PCR are summarized below.
-It is important to note that many more methods have been developed and new methods are continuously being designed.
+Other variations can be achieved by making small alterations to the PCR protocol and/or the components of the PCR.
+Some of the most common types include:

 - Long PCR: In basic PCR the efficiency of amplification, and therefore the yield of desired amplified products, decreases significantly as the amplicon size increases over 5kb.
 Amplification of DNA fragments larger than 5kb is desirable for numerous applications including genome cloning, sequence mapping and gene cluster studies.
 Long PCR uses a blend of thermostable DNA polymerases and allows for the amplification of longer fragments.

 - Multiplex PCR: Multiplex PCR involves using multiple sets of primers for the amplification of several targets in a single PCR experiment.
 It is commonly used for pathogen identification, high throughput SNP genotyping, mutation and gene deletion analysis and also in forensic applications for human identification studies.
 Read more in the ‘Future of PCR’ Section.